yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 A [Block](/docs/internals/tendermint-types#Block) contains:

-* a [Header](#header), which contains merkle hashes for various chain state
+* a [Header](#header) contains merkle hashes for various chain states
-* the [Data](/docs/internals/tendermint-types#Data), which is all transactions which are to be processed, and
+* the [Data]((/docs/internals/tendermint-types#Data) is all transactions which are to be processed
 * the [LastCommit](#commit) > 2/3 signatures for the last block

-The first thing we notice here is that the signatures returned along with block `H`, are those validating block `H-1`.
+The signatures returned along with block `H` are those validating block `H-1`.
 This can be a little confusing, but we must also consider that the [Header](/docs/internals/tendermint-types#Header) also contains the `LastCommitHash`.
-It would be impossible for a Header to include the commits that sign it (infinite loop here).
+It would be impossible for a Header to include the commits that sign it, as it would cause an infinite loop here.
 But when we get block `H`, we find `Header.LastCommitHash`, which must match the hash of `LastCommit`.

 ### Header

-The [Header](/docs/internals/tendermint-types#Header) contains lots of information (the link has the up-to-date info).
+The [Header](/docs/internals/tendermint-types#Header) contains lots of information (follow link for up-to-date info).
 Notably, it maintains the `Height`, the `LastBlockID` (to make it a chain), and hashes of the data, the app state, and the validator set.
-This is important, as the only item that is signed by the validators is the `Header`, and all other data must be validated against one of the merkle hashes in the `Header`.
+This is important as the only item that is signed by the validators is the `Header`, and all other data must be validated against one of the merkle hashes in the `Header`.

 The `DataHash` can provide a nice check on the [Data](/docs/internals/tendermint-types#Data) returned in this same block.
-If you are streaming blocks and reacting on the data, you should at least validate the `DataHash` is valid, if not waiting for the `LastCommit` from the next block to make sure it was properly signed.
+If you are streaming blocks and reacting on the data, you should at least validate that the `DataHash` is valid, if you are not waiting for the `LastCommit` from the next block to make sure it was properly signed.

 The `ValidatorHash` contains a hash of the current [Validators](/docs/internals/tendermint-types#Validator).
-Tracking all changes in the validator set is a complex theme, but a client can quickly compare this hash with the [hash of the currently known validators](/docs/internals/tendermint-types#ValidatorSet.Hash) to see if there have been changes.
+Tracking all changes in the validator set is complex, but a client can quickly compare this hash with the [hash of the currently known validators](/docs/internals/tendermint-types#ValidatorSet.Hash) to see if there have been changes.

-Most interesting to most clients is the `AppHash`, as this serves as the basis for validating any merkle proofs that come from the [ABCI application](https://github.com/tendermint/abci), and represents the state of the actual application, rather that the state of the blockchain itself.
-This makes it key to perform any business logic, such as verifying and account balance.
+The `AppHash` serves as the basis for validating any merkle proofs that come from the [ABCI application](https://github.com/tendermint/abci).
+It represents the state of the actual application, rather that the state of the blockchain itself.
+This means it's necessary in order to perform any business logic, such as verifying and account balance.

 **Note** The `AppHash` returned for the header at height `H` is the root hash of the merkle tree maintaining the state after all transactions from block `H-1`